How to become a lawyer in the UK: a guide for overseas students and graduates.

 Lawyers from the European Economic Area (EEA) are individually assessed on the basis of the QLTS’s competency requirements, to determine whether there are components of the QLTS assessments which they can be exempted from.
 This may change, however, if the UK leaves the EU without a deal.
 In such instance, EEA lawyers may need to do the same as lawyers from other jurisdictions must pass all the components of the assessments and cannot apply for exemptions.

 The SRA website provides a lot more information on assessments, qualifying jurisdictions and the QLTS in general.
 As the QLTS is a relatively new system, do keep an eye out for any changes which might be made to it in the near future.

 If you're an overseas student...

-As we mentioned above, the QLTS is designed for professionals who are already practising law, not those who have studied law abroad and want to come and work in the UK.
+As we mentioned above, the QLTS is designed for professionals who are already practising law, not those who have only studied law abroad and want to come and work in the UK.
 If this is your background you probably need to follow a different route into the profession.